d365collaborative/d365fo.tools/docs/New-D365Bacpac.md

 ```

 ### -CustomSqlFile
-The path to a custom sql server script file that you want executed against the database
+The path to a custom sql server script file that you want executed against the database before it is exported

 ```yaml
 Type: String